|Here come the Yarn Stormers!|

-Many of our seaside towns still have a dilapidated feel to them but Saltburn doesn’t feel that way all.
+Many of our seaside towns still have a rather sad, dilapidated feel to them but Saltburn doesn’t feel that way all.
 I adore the vintage posters produced by the London and North East Railway in the 1930’s to promote rail travel to the East Coast.
-Perhaps its time we had some new ones.
-Maybe they could feature a bit of Yarn Storming

 New beach huts are now available for hire at Saltburn – they are bright colours and all have separate names – checkout how to hire them here..